90zlaya/shell-cheatsheet/knowledgebase/resources.md

-# URLs
+# Resources Cheatsheet
-> Useful URLs for Web Development
+> Useful resources for Web Development

 ## Table of Contents